 - Limited Free Tier Usage: Only supports a single user, limiting its utility for team collaboration.

-- Higher Cost for Advanced Features: The Pro Plan starts at $29 per month, which might be prohibitive for smaller teams or startups.
+- Higher Cost for Advanced Features: The paid plans are geared toward established teams, which might be prohibitive for smaller teams or startups evaluating their first BI solution.

 - Customization Requires Vendor Involvement: Tailored solutions under the Business Custom plan require direct engagement with the vendor, potentially increasing setup and maintenance costs.